openxc/openxc-python/docs/code-generation.rst

 file - they will be picked up automatically from the database.

-``bit_numbering_inverted`` - (optional, defaults to the value of the message set) This flag controls the default :ref:`bit numbering <bit-numbering>` for the messages contained in this mapping.
+``bit_numbering_inverted`` - (optional, defaults to the value of the message set, or ``true`` if this mapping is database-backed) This flag controls the default :ref:`bit numbering <bit-numbering>` for the messages contained in this mapping.
 Messages in the mapping can override the bit numbering by explicitly specifying their own value for this flag.

 ``enabled`` - (optional, true by default) Enable or disable all processing of the CAN messages in a mapping.
 By default, a mapping is enabled; if this flag is